 - Seattle Reflexology and Massage Centre – Certified Reflexologist – 2008

-Georgie Coote NBC-HWC is a guide for women in who have not made their wellness a priority and are now ready to put themselves first and flourish in every aspect of their lives.
+Georgie Coote NBC-HWC, is a guide for women and couples who have not made their emotional, physical and/or mental wellness a priority and are now ready to put themselves first and flourish in every aspect of their lives.
 Based in Seattle WA, she works with clients all over the United States and the United Kingdom.